Academics

 We encourage students who are eager to pursue distinction to get started early (by sophomore year) to realistically have enough time to pursue and accomplish all criteria.

-• Note: Fulfilling the requirements listed below does not automatically grant distinction in the Department of Theatre.
-The faculty has the final say as to whether the work is of sufficient quality to earn this designation.
+• Note: Fulfilling the requirements listed below does not automatically grant Departmental Distinction to the candidate.
+Faculty will assess the specifics of each application and will determine whether the work is of proper quality.

 • Note: A departmental production = fully-produced show, part of the department's mainstage season, directed by faculty or professional guest artist.
 For the purposes of distinction, "departmental" productions do not include class projects, independent projects, senior capstones or staged readings.